iltommi/qdb-documentation/source/api/common.rst

 Iteration is unordered, that is, the order in which entries are returned is undetermined.
 Every entry will be returned once: no entry may be returned twice.

-If nodes become unavailable during the iteration, contents of those nodes may be skipped over, depending on the replication configuration of the cluster.
+If a node becomes unavailable during iteration, the contents stored on that node may be skipped over, depending on the replication configuration of the cluster.

 If it is impossible to recover from an error during the iteration, the iteration will prematurely stop.
 It is the caller's decision to try again or give up.

-The "current" state of the cluster is what is iterated upon, that is, no "snapshot" is made.
+The "current" state of the cluster is what is iterated upon.
+No "snapshot" is made.
 If an entry is added during iteration it may, or may not, be included in the iteration, depending on its placement respective to the iteration cursor.
 It is planned to change this behaviour to allow "consistent" iteration in a future release.

 Prefix based search
 -------------------